Frequently Asked Questions

 Incidents Involving Students ONLY

-Incidents involving only students are referred to The Office of Student Conduct, Rights and Responsibilities and offered the opportunity to meet with a Process Advocate if the alleged is more than likely in violation of a student code of conduct policy.
-If it is more than likely not a violation of the student code of conduct, the BERT team will provide the impacted party with the opportunity to meet with a Process Advocate.
+Incidents involving only students are reviewed by the resource team.
+Based on the outcome of the investigation, if the alleged is more than likely in violation of a student code of conduct, it is referred to The Office of Student Conduct, Rights and Responsibilities.
+All impacted parties are offered the opportunity to meet with a Process Advocate.

 Incidents Involving Staff/Faculty and Students